-If you suffered a serious injury because of someone else’s recklessness or wrongdoing, then you deserve the chance to seek the compensation you need to cover any expenses or damages you may have incurred.
-At The Becker Law Firm, our Cleveland personal injury lawyers have spent decades working with injured victims, and through our efforts we have secured more than $500 million in verdicts and settlements for our clients.
-Contact us today to discuss your legal options with a member of our firm.
+If you suffered severe burns because of someone else’s recklessness or wrongdoing, then you deserve the chance to seek the compensation you need to cover any expenses or damages you may have incurred.
+At The Becker Law Firm, our Cleveland burn injury lawyers have spent decades working with injured victims.
+Through our efforts, we have secured more than $500 million in verdicts and settlements for our clients.
+Contact us today to discuss your legal options.

 How Serious Was Your Burn?